 Sage-Brown-Butter Biscuits

-This recipe was created in partnership with the Park Slope Food Coop, located in Brooklyn, NY.
-I will be demonstrating how to make these biscuits on October 30, 2024 through their free, online cooking classes (hosted most months).
-Sign up here!
-Follow the Co-op and it’s Co-op Cooks Program on Instagram to stay tuned.
+This recipe was created in partnership with the Park Slope Food Coop, located in Brooklyn, NY, for a free, online cooking class hosted monthly.
+Sign up for classes here, and follow the Co-op and it’s Co-op Cooks Program on Instagram to stay tuned.
 Many thanks to the Co-op and the commitment of the fully-volunteer Co-op Cooks team!

 An egg wash gives the final biscuits a glossy, golden crust.
 The jam is made from sweet European plums grown a couple hundred miles North of New York City by Champlain Orchards, one of the oldest continually operating orchards in Vermont.
 They turn a vibrant fuchsia color as they simmer.